 The Audit Committee Rule requires the Company to disclose whether its Audit Committee has adopted specific policies and procedures for the engagement of non-audit services and to prepare a summary of these policies and procedures.
-The Audit Committee is responsible for the selection, nomination, compensation, retention, termination and oversight of the work of the external auditors engaged for the purpose of issuing an auditor's report or performing other audit, review or attest services for FirstService and, in such regard, recommend to the Board the external auditors to be nominated for approval by FirstService shareholders.
-The Audit Committee will also consider, assess and report to the Board with regard to the independence and performance of the external auditors.
+The Audit Committee is responsible for the selection, nomination, compensation, retention, termination and oversight of the work of the external auditors engaged for the purpose of issuing an auditor's report or performing other audit, review or attest services for FirstService and, in such regard, recommend to our board of directors the external auditors to be nominated for approval by FirstService shareholders.
+The Audit Committee will also consider, assess and report to our board of directors with regard to the independence and performance of the external auditors.
 The Audit Committee has adopted a pre-approval policy pursuant to which the Company may not engage the Company's external auditor to carry out certain non-audit services that are deemed inconsistent with the independence of auditors under U.S. and Canadian applicable laws.
-The Audit Committee must pre-approve all audit engagements and the provision by the external auditors of all non-audit services, including fees and terms for all audit engagements and non-audit engagements.
+The Audit Committee must pre-approve all audit engagements and the provision by the external auditors of all non-audit services, including fees and terms for all audit engagements.

-In addition to performing the audit of the Company's annual consolidated financial statements, PricewaterhouseCoopers LLP provided other services to the Company and they billed the Company the following fees during the period of 2017:
+In addition to performing the audit of the Company's annual consolidated financial statements, PricewaterhouseCoopers LLP provided other services to the Company and they billed the Company the following fees during 2019:

+Year ended

-(in thousands of US\$) Year ended December 31, 2017
+(in thousands of US\$) December 31, 2019

-Audit fees (note 1) \$783,000
+Audit fees (note 1) \$843,000

-Audit-related fees (note 2) 50,000
+Audit-related fees (note 2) 94,000

-Tax fees (note 3) 220,000
+Tax fees (note 3) 298,000

-All other fees (note 4) 6,000
+All other fees (note 4) 4,000

-Admin and disbursements (note 4) 121,000
+Admin and disbursements (note 4) 97,000

-\$1,180,000
+\$1,336,000